top of page

 Mass production is causing traditional craftsmanship to disappear.

 em ef studio is devoting itself to an object that represents precisely this tradition.
 A piece of furniture with over 400 years of history, originating in the common society as the first chair with a backrest.
-The studio is putting it through the filter of an ambivalent technology: 3D printing.
+The studio is putting it through the filter of a modern technology: 3D printing.
 It represents accelerated design, digital seriality, and a modern aesthetic.
 The visible grooves of the print, once a side effect, are consciously designed – as digital fossils, as ornamentation of the fleeting.
 At the same time, the question remains: Does progress mean increasingly surrendering to machines in order to live faster and more efficiently?
 Or does the true value lie in the conscious negotiation between craftsmanship and digitalization?

 Material: PLA